 - Pour the yeast mixture into the bottle and quickly remove the funnel.
 Have your child touch the bottle to feel if any temperature changes are taking place.

 After a minute or two foam will shoot up out of the bottle, run into the pan, and eventually begin to come out in a steady stream.
-Encourage your child can play with the foam - it's just soap and water with oxygen bubbles!
-The bottle will feel warm to the touch as this is an example of an exothermic (heat producing) reaction.
+Encourage your child can play with the foam; it's just soap and water with oxygen bubbles!
+The bottle will feel warm to the touch as you've just witnessed an example of an exothermic (heat-producing) reaction.

 Hydrogen peroxide, when mixed with a liquid detergent and a catalyst (yeast), will react producing foam (oxygen gas) regardless of amounts used, so encourage your child to experiment with different amounts to see which will produce the most foam!